PyFlue

 Warning: PyFlue is under active development.
 The API may change.
 Pin your dependencies and review changelogs before updating.

 PyFlue gives Python developers a framework-shaped agent runtime instead of a collection of low-level primitives.
-The default backend is DeepAgents, with a stable PyFlue API layered above it.
+The default backend is Pydantic AI, a typed and model agnostic loop with no LangChain dependency.
+DeepAgents is available as an optional extra for LangChain users.
+A stable PyFlue API is layered above the harness.

 PyFlue provides Markdown skills, stateful sessions, sandboxed tools, typed outputs, and deployable agent entrypoints for Python teams with Pydantic, Python packaging, and Python-friendly deployment targets.